 As citizens of a digital world, I believe that most of us have made some level of peace with the fact that products and services out there are tracking our online footprint.
 While some of us play an active role in choosing how much we are tracked and who is allowed to track us, a vast majority of people either ignore it or go along with the flow.
+Which is why intent-based targeting in B2B marketing is crucial now days.

 “Follow-me-everywhere” advertising that would have sent folks concerned with their privacy into a tizzy is de rigueur today – especially in B2C marketing.
 We gladly speed-scroll through privacy policies and tracking disclaimers and sign our information away to the highest bidder.
 It’s not that we want to; it’s just too inconvenient to worry about the small print.
 We just want to get to our content fast.

 But this was not always the case.
 Any senior executive in an organization would know that their spam filter is the most hard-working of all their software tools.
 As a CMO, I constantly am targeted on my phone by impassioned folks selling the next cool marketing platform; while I am grateful for all the attention, I tend to screen most of these calls.
 But when I actually wanted a solution that would help my team automate social posting for our company’s leadership, we had to do extensive web research to figure out the right tools for the job.
 Wouldn’t it have been awesome if one of those scores of marketing emails in my inbox had directly led me to what I actually wanted?
+This is what intent-based targeting is all about.

 The truth is that while general trends can be predicted, B2B buying is very situational and needs-based.
 As a consumer I can buy the latest sneaker because I want it so badly – and because Jack in the IT department, who is always “with it,” just bought a pair.
 As a business, I buy something because of the unique situation my business and I are in.
 The question is how do B2B sellers know what my situation is?
 This is where tracking comes in.
 Let’s say my team is facing a challenge getting our senior leadership to advocate our branded content on social networks.
 Someone on my team searches Google for “tool to automate and simplify sharing of branded content” and reads a couple of articles about it on reputed media sites.
 What has happened here is that my team has implicitly “advertised” their intent to engage in a discussion about social amplification tools.